corda/corda/docs/source/serialization-enum-evolution.rst

 In the continued development of a CorDapp an enumerated type that was fit for purpose at one time may require changing.
-Normally, this would be problematic as anything serialised (and kept in a vault) would run the risk of being unable to be deserialized in the future or older versions of the app still alive within a compatibility zone my fail to deserialize a message.
+Normally, this would be problematic as anything serialised (and kept in a vault) would run the risk of being unable to be deserialized in the future or older versions of the app still alive within a compatibility zone may fail to deserialize a message.

 To facilitate backward and forward support for alterations to enumerated types Corda's serialization framework supports the evolution of such types through a well defined framework that allows different